Flow Capital Announces 2022 Annual Audited Financial Results

-TORONTO, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- Flow Capital Corp.
-FW ("Flow Capital" and "Company"), a leading provider of flexible growth capital and alternative debt solutions, announces its audited financial and operating results for the three-months ("Q4 2022") and year ended December 31, 2022 ("YE 2022").
+/EIN News/ -- TORONTO, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- Flow Capital Corp.
+(TSXV: FW) (“Flow Capital” and “Company”), a leading provider of flexible growth capital and alternative debt solutions, announces its audited financial and operating results for the three-months (“Q4 2022”) and year ended December 31, 2022 (“YE 2022”).
 Financial references are in Canadian dollars unless otherwise specified.

 2022 Performance Highlights